 I have been using my power tap for only one season previous to this.
-Last season I used it during an indoor time trial series and really liked its measurement of details like, power, with cadence, heart rate, and speed.
+Last season I used it during an indoor time trial series and really liked its measurement of details like power, cadence, heart rate, and speed.
 I also liked using it for repeatability in interval workouts and to get a general idea of how hard, overall, a group ride was compared to another.
-I never really raced with it though.
+I never really raced with it, though.
 I used it in training only.

 What is your main goal with the Power Meter Project 2007?

-My goals of the project are to find out if strict interval work over time will push my lactate threshold power up substantially.
-I also would like to have a more impressive sprint after a long lead out effort.
-I also would like to have those really tough 4-5min super hard efforts in me that determine the course of a race.
+My goals for the project are to find out if strict interval work over time will push my lactate threshold power up substantially.
+After a long lead-out effort, I also would like to have a more impressive sprint.
+Finally, I also would like to have those really tough 4-5min super hard efforts in me that determine the course of a race.